 Hisense Tops Global Large-Screen TV Market, Pioneers Next-Gen RGB-MiniLED Ahead of IFA 2025

-QINGDAO, China, Aug.
-29, 2025 /PRNewswire/ -- Hisense, a leading brand in global consumer electronics and home appliances, continues to strengthen its leadership in premium display technology.
-According to Omdia's latest half-year data, Hisense ranked No.1 worldwide in shipments of 100-inch and above TVs in the first half of 2025, capturing an impressive 58.0% global volume share.
-This milestone underlines Hisense's long-term investment in large-screen innovations and its pivotal role in shaping the future of home entertainment.
+DUBAI, UAE, Sept.
+1, 2025 /PRNewswire/ -- Hisense, a global leader in consumer electronics and home appliances, is gearing up to make waves at IFA 2025 in Berlin, with a spotlight on its next-generation RGB-MiniLED technology.
+Reinforcing its dominance in the large-screen TV category, Omdia's latest half-year data shows that Hisense ranked No.1 worldwide in shipments of 100-inch and above TVs in the first half of 2025, capturing an impressive 58% global volume share.

+This achievement reflects Hisense's long-standing commitment to redefining the home entertainment experience and cements its leadership in large-format viewing - a segment where the brand has built strong traction across the Middle East and Africa, fuelled by demand for cinematic-scale TVs in premium households and high-end hospitality spaces.

 These innovations will take center stage at IFA 2025 in Berlin.
 Hisense will host a media event on the IFA Innovation Stage, City Cube Berlin (Lower Level), September 5, 2025, from 11 a.m. to 12 p.m., under the theme "Own the Moment."
 At the event, Hisense will unveil its latest breakthroughs in display technology and AI-powered home appliances, sharing a holistic vision for the future of connected and intelligent living.